holguinj/puppet-docs/source/puppet/3.6/reference/future_lang_reserved.markdown

 The following variable names are reserved, and you **must not** assign values to them:

-* `$string` --- If a variable with this name is present, all templates and inline templates in the current scope will return the value of `$string` instead of whatever they were meant to return.
-This is a bug rather than a deliberate design, and can be tracked at [issue #14093](http://projects.puppetlabs.com/issues/14093).
 * Every variable name consisting only of numbers, starting with `$0` --- These [regex capture variables][capture] are automatically set by regular expressions used in [conditional statements][conditional], and their values do not persist outside their associated code block or selector value.
 Puppet's behavior when these variables are directly assigned a value is undefined.
 * Puppet's [built-in variables][built_in] and [facts][facts] are reserved at [top scope][topscope], but can be safely re-used at node or local scope.
 * If [enabled][trusted_on], the `$trusted` and `$facts` variables are reserved for facts and cannot be reassigned at local scopes.